mbazhlekova/mbazhlekova.github.io/content/auto-deploy-sapper-app-github-actions.md

 Recently, I decided to update my personal website and blog.
 I like to learn new things through personal projects so I decided to use [Sapper](https://sapper.svelte.dev/), a server-side rendered framework for [Svelte](https://svelte.dev/).

-After building my Sapper blog, I deployed it to GitHub Pages through manually running a script to push the compiled code to the master branch of my repo.
-This is the branch that is linked to my GitHub Pages site.
+After building my Sapper blog, I deployed it to GitHub Pages manually by running a script to push the compiled code to the branch deployed on my GitHub Pages site.
 But there were a few times when I forgot to deploy changes and found the manual process cumbersome.
 Enter GitHub Actions.

 ## What are GitHub Actions?